Microloan for Side Businessin Germany 2026

 Consider a personal loan instead.
 If your Schufa is decent, banks may approve you for a personal installment loan at a lower rate anyway.

-Look into P2P lending.
+Look into online lenders.
 Platforms like Auxmoney (now an online credit intermediary, not peer-to-peer) accept applications that traditional banks might decline.
+Our personal loan guide for newcomers walks you through the options.

 Frequently asked questions

 We work with partners including Tarifcheck.
 This comparison is free and non-binding.
-Last updated: March 2026.
+Last updated: 21 June 2026.
 This is not financial advice.
-The Mikrokreditfonds Deutschland is a federal program administered by the BMAS.
+The Mikrokreditfonds Deutschland is a federal program administered by the BMAS; new loans are only approved until 30 June 2026.
 There is no legal entitlement to funding.
-Interest rate and fee information sourced from the German Federal Ministry of Labor.
+Interest rate and fee information sourced from the German Federal Ministry for Economic Affairs (BMWE).

 Ready to find financing for your side business?